 Mobile telecommunications provider, Three UK, are once more at the centre of a data breach scandal.
 On the 29th October 2019, customers of the Three mobile network reported an issue with the Three website that gave casual browsers (many of whom had not used the Three website before) to gain access to personal data, including billing information and phone records.
 Customers voiced their worries publicly on Twitter, which alerted data security journalists at The Register who reported on the blunder.

-After being informed of the issue the ICO had this to say on the matter:
+After being informed of the November 2019 Three Data Breach, the ICO had this to say on the matter:

 “We are aware of an incident concerning 3 Mobile and will be assessing the information provided.”

 If you’ve been affected by this data breach or a similar one then we may be able to help you claim compensation – get in touch by starting a chat in the bottom right corner, calling us directly on 0151 242 9035 ,or sending us a message using the contact form below.